michaelagbiaowei/python-boto3/README.md

 ## **Using Boto3**

-To use Boto3, you must first import it and indicate which service or services you’re going to use:
+To use Boto3, create a .py Script and import boto3 indicating which service or services you’re going to use:

     import boto3